CasperDev/vz-dis-dos/doc/source/Chapter3/storage.rst

 A data file can only be opened once at a time.
 Attempting to open the same file again results in an error message.

-Since the file control blocks (FCB) are located outside the BASIC programs, a file remains open if the calling program was aborted before the CLOSE call due to an error or by pressing the :kbd:`BREAK` key and is perhaps no longer in memory.
+Since the file control blocks (:ref:`FCB`) are located outside the BASIC programs, a file remains open if the calling program was aborted before the :guilabel:`CLOSE` call due to an error or by pressing the :kbd:`BREAK` key and is perhaps no longer in memory.
 Such a file can no longer be opened without further ado.

-If it happen that a BASIC program is aborted without properly closing its files, you should do so with a direct command (**CLOSE "filename"**).
+If it happen that a BASIC program is aborted without properly closing its files, you should do so with a direct command (:guilabel:`CLOSE "filename"`).

 .. admonition:: Possible Errors:
 	:class: error

-	``?ILLEGAL DIRECT`` An attempt was made to execute the OPEN command in direct mode.
+	``?ILLEGAL DIRECT`` An attempt was made to execute the :guilabel:`OPEN` command in direct mode.

 	``?SYNTAX ERROR``